CrystalRae90/PyBer_Analysis/README.md

 All data was split based on the city type: Rural, Urban, or Surburban.

+This was done by creating a data frame for each data set.

 ### Analysis

 Once the data was compiled, we were able to summarize it as shown below: